-- Referenced in the Mystery Science Theater 3000 short in which an angel and a devil argue over a bread delivery guy.
+- Referenced in the short Out of This World, in which an angel and a devil argue over a bread delivery guy.
 Said deliveryman tells of his wayward days of being a bad deliveryman, where it is riffed "I had a Brooklyn accent and a different poissenality!"

 - The Teutels of American Chopper.

-- In Star Trek: Enterprise, when Archer finds himself in an alternate past wherein the Nazis have invaded the East Coast of the United States, he finds that several Mafia members have joined forces with the locals in...Brooklyn (no, really) to fend them off.
+- In Star Trek: Enterprise, when Archer finds himself in an alternate past wherein the Nazis have invaded the East Coast of the United States, he finds that several Mafia members have joined forces with the locals in Brooklyn to fend them off.

-- Also to be expected from time to time on CSI NY which is set in New York.
+- Also to be expected from time to time on CSI: NY which is set in New York.
 As far as main characters, Danny Messer can fit this at times.
 He's settled a little since becoming a family man, but he still has his short temper and liability to explode from time to time.
 He tries to restrain it at work, but not always successfully.
-And he'll take it Up to Eleven if you go after Lindsay and Lucy.
+And he'll get worse if you go after Lindsay and Lucy.
 Stella fell into it from time to time as well, and so did Aiden Burn.
-Another character who comes to mind is Sonny Sassone, who was a villain in two episodes.
+Another character is Sonny Sassone, who was a villain in two episodes.

 - Many different characters on Boardwalk Empire, particularly Al Capone.